 Subject to restrictions, Enfield Council want to host a Summer Party on the Joyce & Snell’s estate.
 Activities for all ages will be available but we will be sending out more information on this so keep an eye on your post.

-- August-September 2021 – Landlord Offer & Ballot Exhibition
+- October 2021 – Landlord Offer & Ballot Exhibition

 The Council hope to hold a face-to-face exhibition at Boundary Hall to discuss the Landlord offer and the ballot.
 The Landlord offer will lay out the new plans for the estate and explain what each resident will be entitled to.
 This will be what residents vote on at the ballot.